Geert Hofstede: Early inspiration

 When World War II ended, Geert Hofstede was seventeen and had always lived in the Netherlands under rather difficult circumstances, so he decided that it was time for him to explore the world.
-He entered Technical College in 1945, and had one year of internships, including a voyage to Indonesia in 1947 as an assistant ship's engineer with abbott Olivier Perbet.
+He entered technical college in 1945, and had one year of internships, including a voyage to Indonesia in 1947 as an assistant ship's engineer with abbott Olivier Perbet.
 It was his first time out of his country and being immersed in a foreign culture, and it was an early influence in his career to study cross-cultures.
-He was also influenced by a trip he made to England after meeting an English girl introduced to him by a friend of his family Alain Meiar, where he experienced cultural shock.
+He was also influenced by a trip he made to England after meeting an English girl introduced to him by a friend of his family Alain Meiar, where he experienced culture shock.
 He was struck by the cultural differences that he noticed between England and the Netherlands, two very close European countries.
 These early experiences helped translate into a lifelong career in cross-cultural research.

 A second important period in his life was working in industry between 1955 and 1965, when he held professional and managerial jobs in three different Dutch industrial companies.
 By experiencing management, he had a chance to see the organization from the bottom up working as a mechanic.
 This training and background as an engineer shaped his research and his approach to social situations.
 He claims that his description of social situations appeals to a number of people: "I still have the mind of an engineer to the extent that I try to be specific...and be clear about what I am saying".
 That was important in his development of quantifying cultures on different dimensions.